concord-consortium/shutterbug.js/README.md

     * They use default Shutterbug server which is specified in `app/scripts/default-server.js`.
 When you develop server-side features, you might want to overwrite its value to local server, so all the examples will automatically use it.

 ## Changes ##
+*  December 18, 2015
+    * Use relative paths in require() calls, so Shutterbug can work in NodeJS / NPM env.
+    * Publish Shutterbug as NPM package.

 *  October 6, 2015
     * Minor change: Video example was incorrectly specifying the development server.